Creative-Geek/Creative-Geek/README.md

 ## 💫 About Me
 Hey there! 👋 I'm Ahmed Taha, a Software Engineer, Graphics Designer, and Video Editor.

-I'm super passionate about building automations tools and sharing knowledge.
+I like building automations tools and sharing tech knowledge.

 I learn by doing and look up information as I go.